wordofwarning/wordofwarning.org/hab/worksahead/index.md

 Our ninth Works Ahead was planned as a sited double bill at NIAMOS from artists Will Dickie + Ross McCaffrey: [Will](/archive/2020-spring/dickie) adapted his work for livestreaming, <a href="http://youtu.be/yrZFSzURaS4" target="_blank">broadcast in May</a>; Ross postponed sharing his work until it can be shown to a physical audience.

 #### 2021
-Commissions have been awarded in partnership with Contact to artists Helena Ascough + Jade Dominique Williams: they'll develop their ideas over the summer and we hope to present their works to a physical audience in 2022.
+Commissions have been awarded in partnership with Contact to artists Helena Ascough + Jade Dominique Williams: they'll develop their ideas and we hope to present their works to a physical audience in 2022.

-Works Ahead 2021 is co-commissioned/co-produced by [hÅb](/hab) + <a href="http://contactmcr.com" target="_blank">Contact</a>.<br>Project Mentor: Peader Kirk
+Works Ahead 2021 co-commissioned/co-produced by [hÅb](/hab) + <a href="http://contactmcr.com" target="_blank">Contact</a>.<br>Project Mentor: Peader Kirk
 <a href="http://worksahead.org" target="_blank">WorksAhead.org</a> · <a href="http://twitter.com/hashtag/WorksAhead" target="_blank">#WorksAhead</a>
 <small><span style='font-variant: small-caps'>[back to top](/hab/worksahead)</span></small>